sibgit/sibgit.github.io/exercises/exercises_advanced_topics.md

 4. It's now time to **make a new "release"** of your work by adding a **tag**:
-    * The **Quartermaster** should add a **tag** named **`contract-signed`** on the latest commit of `main`, then push the tag to the remote with:
+    * The **Quartermaster** should add a **tag** named **`contract-signed`** on the latest commit of `main`, then push the tag to the remote:

         ```sh
         git push --tags